braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/social_data_tracking.md

 ---

-# Social Data Tracking for iOS
+# Social data tracking for ios

-## Collecting Social Account Data
+## Collecting social account data

 The Braze iOS SDK does not automatically collect Facebook or Twitter user data.
 If you want to integrate Facebook user data in Braze user profiles, you need to fetch the user's data and pass it to Braze.

-## Passing Facebook Data To Braze
+## Passing facebook data to braze

 Initialize `ABKFacebookUser` objects with the Facebook data you have collected and pass it to Braze: